openmfp/portal-ui-lib/readme-nodes-configuration.md

 # Configuration

-## Overview

-This document shows you how to create the configuration `content-configuration.json` file for your Extension.
+This document shows you how to create the configuration `content-configuration.json` file for your application.
 It also describes the various parameters the file may contain.
+In general this file contains any [Luigi configuration](#luigi-standard-configuration-parameters) values but also and [portal specific configuration](portal-specific-configuration-parameters) values.

-## Configuration file
+## The Content Configuration File and Portal Extensions

-To create a Portal micro frontend, you need to create a `content-configuration.json` configuration file that contains [Luigi](https://luigi-project.io/) and Portal configuration.
+To create a micro frontend that is displayed in the portal, you need to create a `content-configuration.json` configuration file that contains [Luigi](https://luigi-project.io/) and Portal configuration.

-This file is picked up by the deployed app-frame at runtime therefore the file needs to be reachable via the internet.
+This file is picked up by the deployed portal server at runtime therefore the file needs to be reachable from the domain the portal server is deployed on.
-The registration to the main portal happens through the custom resource definition which should contain a URL to the `content-configuration.json`.
+The registration to the portal happens through the portals Extension mechanism.
+Technically an Extension is a Custom Resource Definition of Kuberenetes.
+Its a dedicated resource in the Kuberentes cluster and this resource contains the URL to the `content-configuration.json` file of your application.

+## The Content Configuration File Contents

-The `content-configuration.json` should have the following structure:
+The `content-configuration.json` has the following structure:

 ```Json
 {